Bacterial Vaginosis (BV)

 The vagina naturally contains many different bacteria.
 When the number of certain bacteria increases, the balance of chemicals is disrupted and can cause BV.

-Although BV is not an STI, you are at a higher risk of developing the condition if you are sexually active or if you smoke.
+Although BV is not an STI, you are at a higher risk of developing the condition if you are sexually active, or if you smoke.

-What are the symptoms?
+What are the symptoms of BV?

 BV does not usually cause any vaginal soreness or itching.